Patient Safety & Quality

 - Quality and safety Indicators are benchmarked nationally;

 - Serious clinical incidents are reported and investigated;

 - Clinicians are represented on the national Governance Committee and National Working Parties;

 - High risk areas are audited on a regular basis;

-- Quality performance and safety issues are reported to the Ramsay Board; andAll facilities meet the standards for accreditation by ISO and the National Standards.
+- Quality performance and safety issues are reported to the Ramsay Board; andAll facilities meet the standards for accreditation by National Quality and Health Care Standards.